renansaraivaifpb/Instrumenta-o/README.md

 ### Source: Author.

 And the assembly can be seen in the figure 2.
+Addicionalyt, I run code.c in arduino using idle arduino.

 ### Figure 2 - Assembly of circuit.